 This is a yummylicious district food guide in Macau but it’s not just about food.
 It’s about experiencing Macau without placing a single bet.
 Macau was once a Portuguese small town filled with historic buildings and cobblestone pavements.
-Today, the new developed Casinos and hotels in both Macau Peninsula and Cotai have further transformed the city into the Vegas in China, and it has become one of the most popular destinations to the Chinese tourists.
+Today, the newly developed Casinos and hotels in both Macau Peninsula and Cotai have further transformed the city into Vegas in China, and it has become one of the most popular destinations for Chinese tourists.

 It would be hard for me to list out all the great places one by one as there are simply so many, and lots of them keep changing.
 I do, however, have a list of personal favorites and recommendations.
 You are welcome to share with us your favorite picks, too!

 São Lázaro, Nossa Senhora de Fátima, and São Lázaro